- 5 A-C GCSE grades (including English and Maths) or

 What course can I do next?

-You can progress onto Higher Education courses in forensic science and related fields.
+You can progress onto Higher Education courses applying to study further into fields such as:

-Alternatively you could look for an apprenticeship and work in related fields such as:
+Alternatively you could look for work in related fields such as:

 Where can I get further support / advice?